-7.1 Yes and they should.
-The Secretariat received some questions from customs officers about seizing CITES shark specimens that were in transit without CITES documents.
+- 7.1 The Secretariat received some questions from customs officers about seizing CITES shark specimens that were in transit without CITES documents.
 For the purpose of Article VII, paragraph 1 of the Convention, the paragraph a) of Resolution Conf.
-9.7 (Rev. CoP15) on Transit and transhipment states that 'transit or transhipment of specimens' be interpreted to refer only to: i) specimens that remain in customs control and are in the process of shipment to a named consignee when any interruption in the movement arises only from the arrangements necessitated by this form of traffic'.

-7.2 For sharks in particular, paragraph d) of Decision 19.222 encourages the Parties to 'inspect, to the extent possible under their national legislation, shipments of shark parts and derivatives in transit or being transhipped, to verify presence of CITES-listed species and verify the presence of a valid CITES permit or certificate as required under the Convention or to obtain satisfactory proof of its existence'.

-7.3 The Secretariat advised customs officers that contacted the Secretariat with specific questions on how to deal with cases where CITES-listed specimens are declared to customs or detected during an inspection.
+9.7 (Rev. CoP15) on Transit and transhipment states that 'transit or transhipment of specimens' be interpreted to refer only to: i) specimens that remain in customs control and are in the process of shipment to a named consignee when any interruption in the movement arises only from the arrangements necessitated by this form of traffic'. - 7.2 For sharks in particular, paragraph d) of Decision 19.222 encourages the Parties to 'inspect, to the extent possible under their national legislation, shipments of shark parts and derivatives in transit or being transhipped, to verify presence of CITES-listed species and verify the presence of a valid CITES permit or certificate as required under the Convention or to obtain satisfactory proof of its existence'. - 7.3 The Secretariat advised customs officers that contacted the Secretariat with specific questions on how to deal with cases where CITES-listed specimens are declared to customs or detected during an inspection.
 In those cases, the customs officers should verify the presence of valid CITES documents.

-Depending on the State of introduction or the State of import of those specimens, they need to verify if that country had entered reservations.

-7.4 If the shipment does not have CITES documentation and the State has not entered a reservation, the specimens should be seized in accordance with procedures established in national legislation, and the Secretariat and the country of destination should be informed.
+Depending on the State of introduction or the State of import of those specimens, they need to verify if that country had entered reservations. - 7.4 If the shipment does not have CITES documentation and the State has not entered a reservation, the specimens should be seized in accordance with procedures established in national legislation, and the Secretariat and the country of destination should be informed.
 As explained in question 1 above, the documents should be issued prior to the transit of the specimens and the argument that the documents are being requested upon arrival to the port is not admissible.

-Question 8: Can a Party that has entered a reservation with respect to a marine species included in CITES Appendix I request an authorization to transit or transship specimens of such species harvested in the high seas-the marine environment not under the jurisdiction of any State through ports of other CITES Parties without any CITES document?
+Question 8: Can a Party that has entered a reservation with respect to a marine species included in CITES Appendix I request an authorization to transit or tranship specimens of such species harvested in the high seas through ports of other CITES Parties without any CITES document?

-8.1 No, see question 7.
-If the shipment that is in transit or being transshipped through a Party does not have valid CITES documentation, then the specimens should be seized.
-The Convention stipulates that Parties that have entered a reservation shall be treated as a State not a Party to the Convention with respect to trade in the species concerned (Article XV, paragraph 3).
+- 8.1 The Convention stipulates that Parties that have entered a reservation shall be treated as a State not a Party to the Convention with respect to trade in the species concerned (Article XV, paragraph 3).
 Trade with States not a Party to the Convention is regulated by Article X of the Convention.
-This stipulates that for Parties to trade with non-Parties, Parties should demand comparable documentation to the CITES documents.

-8.2 Secondly, CITES Parties have adopted Resolution Conf.
+This stipulates that for Parties to trade with non-Parties, Parties should demand comparable documentation to the CITES documents. - 8.2 Secondly, CITES Parties have adopted Resolution Conf.
 4.25 (Rev. CoP19) on Reservations that recommends that Parties that have entered a reservation with regard to a species in Appendix I treat that species as if they were included in Appendix II for all purposes, including documentation and control.
 This means that a Party that has entered a reservation with respect to a species included in Appendix I can export this to another Party that has made a reservation with respect to the same species (including subspecies and population) using the provisions of Article IV of the Convention.
 The list of Parties that have entered reservations can be found here: https://cites.org/eng/app/reserve.php

-Question 9: Are scientific biological samples taken from CITES-listed species in the high seas marine environment not under the jurisdiction of any State covered by CITES?
+Question 9: Are scientific biological samples taken from CITES-listed species in the high seas covered by CITES?